-- 171. Information shall be disclosed through public consultation and making available relevant documents in public locations.
-The following documents will be submitted to ADB for disclosure on its website: 23 ADB will disclose upon receipt of acceptable reports and endorsement from the PMU: - (i) IEE report (including subproject EMP); - (ii) Updated IEE report (in case of change in scope or location); and - (iii) Environmental monitoring reports. - 172.
-The EA/IA will send a written endorsement to ADB for disclosing these documents on the ADB website.
+- (i) IEE report (including subproject EMP);

+- (ii) Updated IEE report (in case of change in scope or location); and

+- (iii) Environmental monitoring reports.

+165. The EA/IA will send a written endorsement to ADB for disclosing these documents on the ADB website.
 The PIUs will provide relevant safeguard information in a timely manner, in an accessible place and in a form and language understandable to affected people and other stakeholders.
 For illiterate people, other suitable communication methods will be used.
 For the benefit of the community, the summary of the IEE will be translated in Bangla and made available at: (i) office of PMU; and (ii) offices of the contractors.
 Hard copies of the IEE report will also be available at the PMU and accessible to citizens as a means of disclosing the document and at the same time creating wider public awareness.
 On demand, the person seeking information can obtain a hard copy of the complete IEE document at the cost of photocopy from the office of the Project Director, on a written request and payment for the same.
 Electronic version of the IEE will be placed in the official website of LGED after approval of the documents by Government and clearance from ADB.
 Disclosure will follow ADB's Access to Information Policy, 2018.

-23 Per ADB SPS, 2009, prior to disclosure on ADB website, ADB reviews the "borrower's/client's social and environmental assessment and plans to ensure that safeguard measures are in place to avoid, wherever possible, and minimize, mitigate, and compensate for adverse social and environmental impacts in compliance with ADB's safeguard policy principles and Safeguard Requirements 1-4."
+with ADB's safeguard policy principles and Safeguard Requirements 1-4."
 Upon its receipt of acceptable safeguard documents and endorsement by PMU, ADB discloses the same on ADB website.